 - Cover the dish with foil.
 Place in the oven and bake covered for 60 minutes, till the potatoes are tender.

 - Remove the foil and turn on your broiler.
 Place your baking dish 4-6 inches below the broiler.
-Broil the potatoes for a few minutes till the top is nicely browned.
+Broil the potatoes for a few minutes until the top is nicely browned.

 - Sprinkle the top of the casserole lightly with paprika.
 Serve potatoes warm as a side dish.